iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 and the last line suggest that the point $Fz$ must lies on the line segment $[0, 1]$ because the equality of the triangle inequality is satisfied from the last expression, for all value of $\theta\in [0, 1]$, implying the fact that the set $X$ has to be a convex set.

+**References**:

-**References**: [[../../MATH 999 Paper Reviews and Frontier Mathematics/References Sep 2022/Primer on Monotone Operators.pdf]], The Primer on Monotone Operator Paper.
+[Primer on Monotone Operators](../../MATH%20999%20Paper%20Reviews%20and%20Frontier%20Mathematics/References%20Sep%202022/Primer%20on%20Monotone%20Operators.pdf), The Primer on Monotone Operator Paper.

 ---